berty/go-libtor/README.md

 ## Installation (Go modules)

 This library is compatible with Go modules.
-All you should need is to import `berty.tech/go-libtor` and wait out the build.
+All you need is to import `berty.tech/go-libtor` and wait out the build.
 We suggest running `go build -v -x` the first time after adding the `go-libtor` dependency to avoid frustration, otherwise Go will build the 1000+ C files without any progress report.

 ## Installation (GOPATH)